notmax6677/Brainfuck2/README.md

 ### Even more Brainfuckery, even more power

-- Every character takes approximately half a second to print, keeping you at the edge of your desk, hooked until the very end of printing your tiny ass string! (feature added for extra Brainfuckery)
+- Every command takes approximately half a second to print, keeping you at the edge of your desk, hooked until the very end of printing your tiny ass string! (feature added for extra Brainfuckery)

 - Syntax like you've never seen before (it'll make you wanna die!)